MY JOURNALISM JOURNEY

 While in college, I earned an award from the Society of Professional Journalists, served as president for our chapter of the Radio-Television News Directors Association, and attended the RTNDA Conference in Las Vegas.
 I interned in Orlando (WKMG-TV) and Tampa (WFTS-TV), producing my own weekend show, covering breaking news, and swimming with a false killer whale!

-The experience opened the door to my first news jobs out of college in Orlando at Central Florida News 13, AM 580 WDBO, Star 94.5, and Metro Networks.
+The experience opened the door to my first jobs out of college in Orlando at Central Florida News 13, AM 580 WDBO, Star 94.5, and Metro Networks.
 I also covered local news for the BBC and ABC News Radio.